lstiles1/lstiles1/README.md

 # 👋 Hello, I'm Liam!

-I'm a passionate full-stack developer with a keen interest in building scalable web applications, exploring AI integrations, and creating dynamic user experiences.
+I'm a passionate full-stack developer with an interest in building scalable web applications, exploring AI integrations, and creating dynamic user experiences.
 Here are some of my top projects:

 ---